sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 expect(hasDiscount({gandalf: {ages: [{customerCards: ['DISCOUNT']}]}})).toBe(true)
 -->

-Here, it’s totally impossible to understand what’s going on, and nested loops with meaningless names are one of the main reasons for this.
+This code is checking whether any customer has a customer card (and therefore a discount) in any age group, but by reading the code, it’s totally impossible to understand what’s going on, and nested loops with meaningless names are one of the main reasons for this.

 I> We talk about naming in the [Naming is hard](#naming) chapter.

-Let’s try to refactor this code:
+Let’s simplify it:

 ```js
 function hasDiscount(customers) {